 Jong-Hyung Lim, Ph.D.
 (Research Associate) completed his Ph.D. in Immunology at Technische Universität Dresden, Germany in 2016.
 During his PhD studies, he studied mechanisms of action of the anti-inflammatory protein DEL-1 using distinct animal disease models.
 Following graduation, he joined the Hajishengallis laboratory in 2018 for further studies on the role of DEL-1 in oral and mucosal tissue inflammation and homeostasis.
 He is currently a Research Associate working on aging-related alterations in progenitor niches and how these in turn impact on host immunity, inflammation, and tissue regeneration in old age.

-Gundappa Saha, M.Tech, PhD (Postdoctoral Fellow) completed his B.Pharm (2012) from West Bengal University of Technology, Kolkata, India; M.Tech (2014) from Anna University, Chennai, India; and Ph.D.
+Gundappa Saha, M.Tech, PhD (Research Associate) completed his B.Pharm (2012) from West Bengal University of Technology, Kolkata, India; M.Tech (2014) from Anna University, Chennai, India; and Ph.D.
 (2020) from the Indian Institute of Technology (IIT) Guwahati, India.
 He studied host-pathogen interactions and immune evasion by Leishmania donovani and was bestowed with a prestigious “Prime Minister’s Fellowship for Doctoral Research” by Department of Science & Technology, Govt. of India in the field of Immunology and Infection Biology.
 He joined the Hajishengallis laboratory in September 2020 and is currently investigating local and systemic mechanisms that promote inflammation in mucosal barrier sites as well as cellular and molecular mechanisms that underlie the connection between periodontitis and systemic comorbidities.

 Xudong Wang, Ph.D.
 (Postdoctoral Fellow) completed his Ph.D. degree in Biology from Tsinghua University, China, in 2018.
 He completed postdoc training in ophthalmology and cancer biology at Harvard Medical School from 2019-2022.
 In 2023, he joined the Hajishengallis laboratory, where he is studying macrophage immunometabolic regulation in periodontitis and the impact of aging on trained immunity.